Platform9-Community/sa-automation/monitoring/node-svc-checker/README.md

 node/172.29.21.117 already cordoned
 ```

-Once cordoning of the node has taking place you will see something similar to:
+Once cordoning of the node has taken place, you will see something similar to:
 ```
 $ kubectl get nodes
 NAME            STATUS                     ROLES    AGE    VERSION